Rigorous computation of solutions of semi-linear PDEs on unbounded domains via spectral methods: Introduction

-In the periodic case, the PDE \eqref{eq:general_F=00003D0_1} is turned into $F(U)=0$ where $F:\hat{X}\to\hat{Y}$ is the new zero-finding problem in sequence space with $\hat{X},\hat{Y}$ two Banach spaces (on Fourier series).
+In the periodic case, the PDE \eqref{eq:general_F=00003D0_1} is turned into $F(U)=0$ where $F:\hat{X}\to\hat{Y}$ is the new zero-finding problem in sequence space with $\hat{X},\hat{Y}$ two Banach spaces (on sequences of Fourier coefficients).
 Hence, for an approximate solution $U_{0}\in\hat{X}$, the equivalent problem is to bound the norm of $DF(U_{0})^{-1}$.
-One of the main ingredient to achieve such a goal is to exploit the fact that the Fréchet derivatives are (asymptotically) diagonally dominant (see \cite{jb_stationnary_states,periodic_navier_spontaneous,breden2022computer,period_kuramoto,MR3633778,Sander_equilibrium} for some illustrations).
-Indeed, in semi-linear PDEs, the linear part $DF(0)$ dominates for high-order modes.
+One of the main ingredients to achieve such a goal is to exploit the fact that the Fréchet derivatives are (asymptotically) diagonally dominant (see \cite{periodic_navier_spontaneous,breden2022computer,period_kuramoto,Sander_equilibrium} for some illustrations).
+Indeed, in autonomous semi-linear PDEs, the linear part $DF(0)$ dominates for high-order modes.
 Therefore, the tail of $DF(U_{0})$ can be seen as a diagonally-dominant infinite dimensional matrix.
 From this, one can approximate the inverse of $DF(U_{0})$ as a finite matrix acting on a finite part of the sequence, and a tail operator (which is diagonal) which acts on the tail of the sequence.
-Neumann series arguments then give a way to invert $DF(U_{0})$ and approximate rigorously the inverse.
-An other way to understand this approach is to notice that $DF(U_{0})-DF(0)$ is relatively compact with respect to $DF(0)$.
+Neumann series arguments then give a way to invert $DF(U_{0})$ and approximate the inverse.
+Another way to understand this approach is to notice that $DF(U_{0})-DF(0)$ is relatively compact with respect to $DF(0)$.
 This feature justifies the use of finite matrices to approximate infinite operators.
 Moreover, since the problem is set up on a bounded domain, the resolvant of $DF(0)$ (in the cases where it makes sense) is compact.
 It is this crucial point that differentiates our problem to that in the periodic case (but they are still very close due to similarities between Fourier series and Fourier transform as we will show later).
-In some cases, the diagonally dominant argument is not needed and the inverse can also be computed explicitly.
+Note that it is also possible to obtain compactness from using some features of the equation and not necessarily $DF(0)$.
+Indeed, in \cite{breden2022computer} the author uses the inverse Laplacian to leverage compactness in the case of nonlinear diffusion problems.
+In other cases, the inverse can also be computed explicitly.
 Indeed, if $U_{0}$ is simple enough, it is shown in \cite{cyranka2018construction,MR4379799} that one may analytically build the inverse operator and estimate an upper bound.
 The linearization $DF(U_{0})$ is, in that case, a tridiagonal operator for which the inverse operator can be built thanks to recurrence relations.
 Using the asymptotics of these sequences, the inverse may then be approximated.
-Similarly, the approach in \cite{MR3392647} uses recurrence relations to approximate inverse of operators with tridiagonally-dominant linear parts.
+Similarly, the approach in \cite{MR3392647} uses recurrence relations to approximate inverses of operators with tridiagonally-dominant linear parts.